isomerpages/moe-evergreenpri/_communication/Parents Support Group.md

 **Information**

-Parenting Support Services by [Care Corner Singapore Ltd](http://www.carecorner.org.sg/) is the appointed parenting support provider of Evergreen Primary school.
+[Care Corner Singapore Ltd](http://www.carecorner.org.sg/) is the appointed parenting support provider of Evergreen Primary school.
 They support parents through anchor programmes - Positive Parenting Programme (Triple P) and Signposts which are funded by the Ministry of Social and Family Development (MSF).
 Both are evidence-based programmes and are offered complimentary to our parents.
 Triple P is delivered in the formats of seminars, one-to-one consultation sessions and small group sessions, while Signposts is a small group programme.
 We encourage parents to explore their services that can support you in your child’s development.

 To learn more, please click on the following [link](https://www.carecorner.org.sg/parenting-support)